 Founded in 2013, Color Genomics has taken in $150.5 million to “democratize access to high-quality genetic information”.
 At the present moment, that means selling tests that can detect hereditary cancer and hereditary high cholesterol.
 (According to Color, about 10-15% of most cancers are due to inherited genetic mutations.)
 Investors in the startup include some prominent names such as the CTO of Cisco, a co-founder of Yahoo, a co-founder of PayPal, and Khosla Ventures.

 Update 01/04/2021: Color Genomics has raised $167 million in Series E funding at a $4.6 billion valuation to offer new programs that deliver the last mile of care across healthcare services.
-This brings the company’s total funding to $187 million to date.
+This brings the company’s total funding to $382 million to date.